-Council appoint June Stewart to serve on the Downtown Parking Commission as a Downtown Salmon Arm representative for the duration of
+THAT: Council appoint June Stewart to serve on the Downtown Parking Commission as a Downtown Salmon Arm representative for the duration of the current term which is scheduled to end on February 28, 2020.

 The Downtown Salmon Arm (DSA) has informed the City that June Stewart of the Shuswap Children's Association was named as a Downtown Parking Commission representative.
 June Stewart will replace Matt Koivisto of Salmon Arm Barber Shop, who had started his term with the Commission in 2014 and tendered his resignation in December 2017.
 The intent is for her to serve out the remainder of the term which is scheduled to end on February 28, 2020.
 At that time, pursuant to Downtown Parking Commission Bylaw No. 1844, four (4) positions will be nominated by the Downtown Improvement Association for another two (2) year term.